-Judge Morris, the only hero of the Frank lynching, has been Speaker of the Georgia House of Representatives; he has been a Judge of the Superior Court. which is something like the Court of Appeals in New York.
+Judge Morris, the only hero of the Frank lynching, has been Speaker of the Georgia House of Representatives; he has been a Judge of the Superior Court, which is something like the Court or Appeals in New York.
 He is now in private practice and very much in polities, a supporter of Senator Hoke Smith and Senator Hardwick and an opponent of Governor Slaton.
 He is a supporter of law and order; he has twice saved the State of Georgia from ineradicable disgrace, each time at the risk of his life.
 When he drove Burns out of the mob he shielded the detective with his own body and was the target for missiles.

-With all this, it is somewhat surprising to a New Yorker to hear his views

-of the Frank case.
-But they should be

-weighed, for he speaks the mind of

-Cobb County and of much of the rest
+With all this, it is somewhat surprising to a New Yorker to hear his views of the Frank case.
+But they should be weighed, for he speaks the mind of Cobb County and of much of the rest of Georgia.

-of Georgia.
 He is no fanatic, no incendiary.
-If you would get a clue to the

-mental processes which make Cobb

-County and Georgia itself seem so incomprehensible to many, hear him.
+If you would get a clue to the mental processes which make Cobb County and Georgia itself seem so incomprehensible to many, hear him.

-This is what he said to The New York

 Times correspondent today: